Color Graphics Adapter: Textmode color

-Each character cell stored four bits for foreground and background color.
+Each character cell stores four bits for foreground and background color.
 However, in the card's default configuration, the fourth bit of the background color does not set intensity, but sets the blink attribute for the cell.
 All characters on the screen with this bit set will periodically blink, meaning their foreground color will be changed to their background color so the character becomes invisible.
 All characters blink in unison.

 By setting a hardware register, the blink feature can be disabled, restoring access to high-intensity background colors.

 All blinking characters on the screen blink in sync.
-The blinking attribute effect is enabled by default and the high-intensity background effect is disabled; disabling blinking is the only way to freely choose the latter eight-color indexes (8-15) for the background color.
+The blinking attribute effect is enabled by default and the high-intensity background effect is disabled; disabling blinking is the only way to freely choose the latter eight-color indexes (8–15) for the background color.

 Notably, the GW-BASIC and Microsoft QBASIC programming languages included with MS-DOS supported all the text modes of the CGA with full color control, but did not provide a normal means through the BASIC language to switch the CGA from blink mode to 16-background-color mode.
 This was still possible however by directly programming the hardware registers using the OUT statement of the BASIC language.

+An animated screen capture of the 1983 IBM PC software Animation Creation splash screen.
+The loop demonstrates early text-mode animation utilizing Code Page 437 character blocks and rapid background color changes within the CGA video memory buffers.

+An early commercial example of software operating within these specific color text-mode parameters is Animation Creation, an entertainment and utility package published by IBM in 1983.
+Operating within the IBM BASICA environment, the program bypassed early CPU and bus bottlenecks by manipulating text-mode video memory directly rather than relying on pixel-level rendering.
+It utilized the hardware font ROM's 95 standard text characters alongside 160 special characters (selectable in banks of six at a time), which users could align horizontally and vertically to construct larger pseudo-graphical objects.

+Because each character cell natively supported independent selection from the default 8 foreground and 8 background colors, complex visuals could be created directly within the text screen buffers.
+To achieve animation, the software relied on sequential playback of multiple cached screen buffers, allowing users to animate up to eight 40x24 character screens or four 80x24 character screens.
+The software also included a function to replicate static background elements across sequential frames without re-inputting data, with the resulting animation files saved directly to diskette.